connectedhealthcities/connectedhealthcities/greater-manchester/technical-infrastructure/enabling-data-flows-in-in-greater-manchester-connected-health-city.md

 ---
 As part of Connected	Health	Cities we have spent	the last three years	building a pilot learning health care system in Greater	Manchester.
 Actionable health intelligence is dependent	on the	timely	flow of data.
 Setting up a new data flow can be convoluted.
 By	sharing our learning	we hope to speed up this process.

-We report on the governance	approach, the	workforce involved in sharing data, and describe	how data flowed for three projects	- with	the‘take home	message’ that	health	data flows are dependent on	a wide	base of skilled personnel.
+We report on the governance	approach, the	workforce involved in sharing data, and describe	how data flowed for three projects	- with	the ‘take home	message’ that	health	data flows are dependent on	a wide	base of skilled personnel.